emrecoban/emrecoban.github.io/index.md

 <h6 class="text-warning"><i class="fa fa-star" aria-hidden="true"></i> <b>Languages</b></h6>
 <h6 class="mb-2 p-0 text-info"><i class="fa fa-info-circle"></i> English (Limited working proficiency)</h6>
+- I can write in English with help from the dictionary.
+I'm not good at speaking and listening in English.
+However, I can introduce myself, a product, or something like that, and go abroad and live.
+Also I've written a scientific article in English before.
 <h6 class="mb-2 p-0 text-info"><i class="fa fa-info-circle"></i> Turkish (Native)</h6>